Modifying Alimony & Maintenance in Colorado

-At The Harris Law Firm, we understand that every divorcee has the right to maintain the lifestyle they had during marriage.
-Any alimony agreement should reflect that right, implementing enough support for both parties to enjoy a financially-stable living.
+At The Harris Law Firm, we understand that every divorcee has the right to maintain the lifestyle they had during their marriage.
 In the event that your alimony is not suiting that need, either by asking too much or receiving too little, a skilled divorce attorney can help you modify your alimony agreement.

 - Sudden increase/decrease in income